 The Club considers it is important to provide advice to all Wheaten Terrier owners on matters of health, and this section aims to provide information on the diseases we know can affect Wheaten Terriers.
 We aim, with the help of our Members, to monitor any incidents of these diseases and developments of them within the breed.

 The Club wants to ensure that our Members consider all aspects of soundness, good health and temperament when breeding, to ensure Wheaten Terriers continue to be a strong and healthy breed both now, and in the future.
-We include this commitment as part of our Club’s Code of Ethics, from which the following section is taken.
+We include this commitment as part of our Club’s Code of Ethics, from which the relevant section is shown further down on this page.

 18. I will make every effort to keep informed of any problems within the Breed with regard to soundness, temperament, hereditary defects, etc.